Jessie219-web/wiki-documents/docs/Seeed_Elderly/Bee/Bluetooth_Bee_v2.0.md

 </td>
 <td rowspan="2" width="300"> Para1: 0, 1

-<dl>0: When module is powered on, only respond the AT Command, don’t do anything. until AT + WORK is received
+<dl>0: When module is powered on, only respond the AT Command, don't do anything. until AT + WORK is received

 <dl>1: When power on, work immediately